 What are some common design elements make a clean amp sound clean?

-1. Fixed Bias---most really clean amps are fixed bias.
+Fixed Bias---most really clean amps are fixed bias.
 This gives an amp a firmer bottom end and more clean headroom.
+Generally speaking fixed bias is more efficient so it produces more power than cathode bias.
+However with today’s reduced need for volume plenty of cathode bias amp have more than aedquate headroom.

 So why do clean amps often not sound a thick and gritty when pushed?